-June 30, 2022 and 2021
+June 30, 2023 and 2022

-Note 1 - Nature of Business and Liquidity
+Note 1 - Nature of Business

 Amesite Inc. (the "Company") was incorporated in November 2017.
 The Company is an artificial intelligence driven platform and course designer, that provides customized, high performance and scalable online products for schools and businesses.
-The Company uses machine learning to provide a novel, mass customized experience to learners.
-The Company's Customers are businesses, universities and colleges, and a K-12 school.
+The Company uses artificial intelligence to provide a novel, mass customized experience to learners.
+The Company's Customers include offerors in the university, business, k-12, museum, and other non-profit markets.
 The Company's activities are subject to significant risks and uncertainties.
 The Company's operations are considered to be in one segment.